cuddlefish-new/cuddlefish-new.github.io/README.md

 ```<%= partial "partials/price-block" %>```

-For any clarification, refer to the middleman documentation around partials [here](https://middlemanapp.com/basics/partials/).
+For more specifics on using partials with middleman, refer to the documentation [here](https://middlemanapp.com/basics/partials/).

 ## Bootstrap Helpers
 In order to trigger a JS modal or notice, we're using Bootstrap Helpers in our project.
 We'll trigger one of these elements by writing an "erb" tag like the one below.
 ```
 <%= alert_box 'You accepted the Terms of service.', dismissible: true %>
 ```
-You can find the full documentation and exmaples [here](http://fullscreen.github.io/bh/).
+You can find the full documentation and examples [here](http://fullscreen.github.io/bh/).

 ## SCSS
 We're using the SCSS flavor of SASS, the documentation can be found [here](http://sass-lang.com/guide).